 Meet True!
-Khloe Kardashian Shares the First Video of Her Baby Girl with Tristan Thompson
+Khloé Kardashian Shares the First Video of Her Baby Girl with Tristan Thompson

 Meet Khloé Kardashian‘s daughter True!

-The Keeping Up with the Kardashians star, 33, shared the first image of her newborn daughter on Instagram Saturday, four weeks after she and NBA boyfriend Tristan Thompson welcomed her on April 12.
+The Keeping Up with the Kardashians star, 33, shared the first image of her newborn daughter on Snapchat and Instagram Saturday, four weeks after she and NBA boyfriend Tristan Thompson welcomed her on April 12.
 (Thompson, 27, is also dad to 17-month-old son Prince Oliver from a previous relationship.)

 “Happy one month old, mama,” says Kardashian in the video, which shows True looking up at the camera with a flower superimposed over her right cheek.
 “I love you, pretty girl.”